 Welcome back Spring, we’ve been missing you lately.
-Since it’s your day, we cannot start anywhere else but from love.
-What is that makes you say all of a sudden: here we are, this is the man (or woman) of my life?
+Since today is your day, we cannot start anywhere else but from love.
+What is that makes you say: here we are, this is the man (or woman) of my life?

-At first I used to buy random cookbooks, without paying any attention to the author or the theme, it was a kind of unconditioned reflex which responded to this idea ‘ I miss this, perhaps someday I will feel like North Korean food and this book will be useful to indulge my whimsical cravings‘.
+At first, I used to buy random cookbooks, without paying any attention to the author or the theme.
+It was actually a kind of unconditioned reflex, as I miss this book!
+Perhaps one day I will feel like North Korean food and this book will be useful to indulge my whimsical cravings.

-She has a sensual and almost tactile writing, Elizabeth David makes you experience the scent of freshly baked bread, the first bite into crisp vegetables, a simple meal, an omelet and a glass of wine.
-You can read her books as they were novels, in fact they are to me.
+She has a sensual, almost tactile, writing style.
+Elizabeth David makes you experience the scent of freshly baked bread, the first bite into crisp vegetables, a simple meal, such as an omelette and a glass of wine.
+You can read her books as if they were novels, in fact, they are to me.

-So today I wanted to make an artichoke and cheese flan with a silky béchamel, then Spring and Elizabeth David’s simple words playing their parts, it became a new season warm salad with grilled fresh pecorino cheese, with a citrusy citronette made with olive oil and lemon as dressing.
+Today there was an artichoke and cheese flan with a silky béchamel in my plans, then Spring and Elizabeth David’s simple words playing their parts, it became a warm Spring vegetable salad, with artichokes, fava beans, asparagus, grilled pecorino cheese, and a lemony citronette.
 Elizabeth David, I am sure you would have loved this…